 Citations are a staple for ranking your dental practice for local keywords in search engines, and can also drive customers to your site.
 The most popular citations are Yellow Pages, Yelp, and Angie’s List.
 There are also medical specific citations you can add your practice to such as Health Grades and Zoc Doc.
 The more you create the better you’ll rank in Google and the more customers you can attract.

 Click here to get a free Yellow Pages listing.

 The number one tip that they give the practice is to utilize video.
 Their recent video campaigns have been a huge hit…They boosted the videos through Facebook with a strategic demographic plan.
 The cost to advertise the videos was only $25 each, and they reached thousands of potential new patients!

 An example of videos that you can promote is Meet the Team videos, with each video focusing on one member of the dental practice.

 Bing is the second largest search engine in the world and can drive a lot of traffic to your business.
 Because most advertisers are focused on Google, you can often advertise on Bing for a much cheaper cost per click.
-Try Bing ads today with a free $50 ad coupon.
+Try Bing ads today with a free $100 ad credit when you spend $25.

 Referrals & Building a Client Base